Our editors independently select these products. Making a purchase through our links may earn Well+Good a commission

 Returns

-Comfort is subjective, especially if you're dealing with knee pain.
-The most highly-rated sneaker still might not work out for you, so it's important to check the return policy for each brand (which we've noted in our reviews below).
-That way, you know how much time you'll have to try your new kicks before making a decision.
+Comfort is subjective, especially if you’re dealing with knee pain.
+The most highly-rated sneaker still might not work out for you, so it’s important to check the return policy for each brand—that way, you know how much time you’ll have to try your new kicks before making a decision.

 Supportive and lightweight, this pair from Brooks is a great option for everyday walks, runs, or longer challenges.
 They feature Brooks’ GuideRails technology system, which involves bumpers within the midsole around the heel to create additional stability.
 “The bumpers extend further on the medial side (inside of the foot) for optimal biomechanical alignment,” says Dr. Lobkova.
-The sole has air-injected rubber, which is more flexible and lighter than regular rubber, and it’s also made with silica instead of petroleum, which brings a sustainable touch to your feet.
+The sole has air-injected rubber, which is flexible and light, and the upper is made with recycled materials, which brings a sustainable touch to your feet.

 Pros: